mitsu1210/essbaseworkshop/README.md

 3. Microsoft Office 2010, 2013 or 2016
 4. .NET Framework 4.0

-* Note:You must use .NET Framework 4.5 if you are installing Smart View from Essbase without saving the installer locally.
+*Note:* You must use .NET Framework 4.5 if you are installing Smart View from Essbase without saving the installer locally.

 #### Installation Steps
 1. Log into Essbase.